Code-Institute-Submissions/world-war-ii/README.md

 ## Features

 - Google Map API shows marker on map and hold popup windows with info.
 It's linked to geojson file that holds data
-- Interactive charts, user can pick in what data is interested and filter charts and data
+- Interactive charts, user can pick, in what data is interested and filter charts and data
 - floating social media links on the side
-- quiz ?????????

 ## Technologies Used